gozem-gsu/Redox-Potential-Protocol/README.md

 ### Step 3: Optimization and Calculation

 The remaining workflow scripts are located within the `opt-1` and `opt-2` directories.
 Each script is accompanied by a detailed README file that provides a thorough description of the script's functionality and purpose.
+The README is present in Table2 as the scripts are repetitive for all other Tables we have.

 ## Getting Started